andyrids/micropython-networkutils/README.md

 * `typing`: [micropython-stubs](https://raw.githubusercontent.com/Josverl/micropython-stubs/refs/heads/main/mip/typing.py)
 * `typing_extensions`: [micropython-stubs](https://raw.githubusercontent.com/Josverl/micropython-stubs/refs/heads/main/mip/typing_extensions.py)

 This package follows the ***extension package*** concept outlined in the [micropython-lib](https://github.com/micropython/micropython-lib) repository.
 Extension packages will extend the functionality of the `network-utils` package, by adding additional files to the same package directory.
-These packages will follow the naming convention `network-utils-*` and will install extra modules to a directory named `network_utils` on the device
+These packages will follow the naming convention `network-utils-*` and will install extra modules to a directory named `network_utils` on the device.

 e.g. `network-utils` would install `__init__.py` file on the device as `lib/network_utils/__init__.py` and the `network-utils-mqtt` extension package would install `mqtt.py` as `lib/network_utils/mqtt.py`.